aerth/go-quitter/README.md

 go-quitter join ___		Join a !group go-quitter leave ___		Part a !group (can also use part)

+Using environmental variables will override the config:

+GNUSOCIALNODE
+GNUSOCIALPASS
+GNUSOCIALUSER
+GNUSOCIALPATH

-Set your GNUSOCIALNODE environmental variable to change nodes.
+Set your environmental variable to change nodes, use a different config,
+	or change user or password for a one-time session.

 For example: "export GNUSOCIALNODE=gs.sdf.org" in your ~/.shrc or ~/.profile

 ################################################################################